 Photo Caption: The Old Corral circa 1952

-Centennial now has several restaurants and cafes, as well as gift stores and accommodations, and its back yard is the Medicine Bow National Forest.
+Centennial, whose backyard is the Medicine Bow National Forest, now has several restaurants and cafes, as well as gift stores and accommodations.

 (1901-1914) Laramie, Hahns Peak & Pacific Railway (nicknamed “The Laramie Plains Line”)